 When interviewed and asked how to prepare, these are the typical suggestions:

 DRB Capital understands the importance of saving money.
 Black Friday sales are a great way to save money on holiday shopping, replacing old appliances or getting a new TV!
-If you have a structured settlement or annuity and need cash to help with expenses call us to learn more 877-894-4541.
+If you have a structured settlement or annuity and need cash to help with expenses, call us at 877-894-4541 to learn more today!